What is a Circular Economy?

 A circular economy is an economic model designed to minimize resource input, as well as waste and emission production.
 Circular economy aims to reach the maximum efficiency in the use of finite resources, the gradual transition to renewable resources, and recovery of the materials and products at the end of their useful life.
 Moreover, it targets to rebuild all available types of capital, including financial, human, social, and natural.
 Essentially, a circular economy describes a regenerative economic system.

 A circular economy is an alternative to a linear economy, which is based on a take-make-dispose model.
-The proponents of the economic model believe that it is a viable option to achieve high levels of sustainability without diminishing the profitability of the business or reducing the number of available products and services.
+The proponents of this economic model believe that it is a viable option to achieve high levels of sustainability without diminishing the profitability of the business or reducing the number of available products and services.
 In other words, a circular economy does not intend to simply combat the defects of a linear economy but provides a systematic shift that changes the economic system completely.

 Principles of Circular Economy